istio/istio.io/content/en/blog/2019/v1beta1-authorization-policy/index.md

 misconfiguration.

-The other example is it's a little bit hard to maintain and manage the Istio RBAC configurations because user needs to learn and mange three different resources in Istio RBAC.
+The other example is it's a little bit hard to maintain and manage the Istio RBAC configurations because user needs to learn and manage three different resources in Istio RBAC.
 Istio has already had an issue that there are too much CRDs to learn and manage, and the learning and maintenance burden of having three different configurations in Istio RBAC turned out to be greater than its benefit.